 - Have a Chinese bookshelf & English bookshelf: We all know having a home library, even a small one is important.
 By having both Chinese and English books at home and organizing them in a way so that your kids will love to read them both is vital for language learning.
 These books shouldn’t be a decoration at home, but they should be read, used, and even tore apart.
 So far I have tried separating both languages and mixing Chinese and English books together and organizing all of them into categories as well.
 I think mixing them together actually works well and sends a better message for my kids that both languages are our languages and we love them equally.

-- Celebrate both Chinese & American holidays and festivals: having family traditions build unity and honor and devotion.
+- Celebrate both Chinese & American holidays and festivals: having family traditions build unity and strong belonging (I don’t know how to say… Brooke, hope you will know what I mean.)
 I value all different cultural holidays and festivals because each festival tells us our ancestors’ beliefs and stories.
 So celebrating Chinese, American, and some Japanese festivals have become part of our family now.
 It’s also the easiest and most natural way to introduce culture and gain cultural experiences.
 And the best thing is that it is usually fun and unique.
 It gives my kids meaning and purpose to know the languages and stories behind these celebrations.